-The Office of Disability Support Services, located in the Goode-Pasfield Center for Learning and Teaching in Fintel Library, provides reasonable accommodations to students with identified disabilities.
-Reasonable accommodations are provided based on the diagnosed disability and the recommendations of the professional evaluator.
-In order to be considered for disability services, students must identify themselves to the Office of Disability Support Services.
-Students are required to provide specific current documentation of their disabilities.
-Please contact Richard Robers, M.A.
-Ed., Coordinator of Disability Support Services, at 540-375-2247 or e-mail robers@roanoke.edu.
+The Office of Disability Support Services (DSS), is located in the Goode-Pasfield Center for Learning and Teaching in Fintel Library.
+DSS provides reasonable accommodations to students with documented disabilities.
+To register for Disability Support Services, students must self-identify to the Office of Disability Support Services, complete the registration process, and provide current documentation of a disability along with recommendations from the qualified specialist.
+Please contact JoAnn Stephens-Forrest, MSW, Coordinator of Disability Support Services, at 540-375-2247 or e-mail her at: stephens@roanoke.edu to schedule an appointment.
+If you have registered with DSS in the past, and would like to receive academic accommodations for this semester, please contact Ms. Stephens-Forrest at your earliest convenience, to schedule an appointment.